daveio/notion-task/README.md

 # `notion-task`

-`notion-task` is a command-line tool for managing GitHub repositories.
+`notion-task` is a command-line tool for managing tasks in a Notion database.

 It doesn't care how you invoke it, so you might like to set a shell alias for `task` if it doesn't clash with anything else.